Free Things to Do in Haifa

 Must-see spots that don't cost a penny.

-Bahá'í Gardens Terraces Free
+Bahá'í Gardens (Upper Terraces) Free

 Louis Promenade Free